Kevin McHale (basketball): As a full-time starter, the "Torture Chamber" (1985–1988)

 "When I was healthy, I always felt I could score.
 When it went into what I called 'The torture chamber,' I knew it was in."
 Kevin McHale, speaking about his low post play during the peak of his career.

 The 1985–1986 edition of the Boston Celtics won the franchise's 16th NBA championship and is considered one of the greatest teams in NBA history.

-The Celtics acquired former NBA Most Valuable Player Bill Walton in a trade from the Los Angeles Clippers in September 1985, and added the 6 ft 11 in (211 cm) center to its already-formidable frontline.
+The Celtics acquired former NBA Most Valuable Player Bill Walton in a trade from the Los Angeles Clippers (formerly the San Diego Clippers) in September 1985, and added the 6 ft 11 in (211 cm) center to its already-formidable frontline.
 Boston sent Cedric Maxwell to the Clippers to complete the trade, clearing the way for McHale to move into a full-time starting role.
 McHale averaged better than 20 points per game for the first time in his career (21.3) and finished 13th in the NBA Most Valuable Player voting.

 Kevin McHale shoots over Hakeem Olajuwon and Jim Petersen during the 1986 NBA Finals.

 He joined starters Bird, Parish, Johnson and Danny Ainge as the Celtics steamrolled the NBA with a league-best 67–15 record.
 The team set a then-NBA record by finishing with an 82–18 win–loss record (including playoffs), breaking the record of 81 victories by the 1971–72 Lakers.

 Boston also set the NBA mark for most home victories in one season, finishing 50–1 (including playoffs) in 48 games in the Boston Garden and three games in Hartford, Connecticut.
 The Portland Trail Blazers were the only team to beat Boston at home, winning 121–103 in Boston Garden on December 6, 1985.
 The Celtics did not lose again at home until more than a year later, when the Lakers beat them 117–110 on December 12, 1986.

 Boston won 41 of its first 50 games, including two victories over the Lakers.
 In a rout of the Clippers on December 30, 1985, McHale set his single-game high in rebounds with 18 (a mark he tied against the Pistons in 1989).

 An extremely durable player through the first five seasons of his career, McHale missed 14 games in early 1986 due to an injured Achilles tendon in his left ankle, but was healthy in time for the playoffs.
 Boston rolled through the Eastern Conference, winning 11 of 12 games versus Chicago, Atlanta and Milwaukee.

 For the second time in five years, the Celtics faced Houston in the NBA Finals, and Boston won the championship in six games.
 McHale averaged 25.8 points per game in the finals to lead all scorers.